-University of Pennsylvania, Philadelphia
+University of Pennsylvania

 It is difficult to give a definition of mystical experience that would satisfy every scholar.
-I use the expression mystical experience to mean an apparent experience of some reality greater than oneself that comes by transcending, to some degree, awareness of one's own physical and mental self and one's physical surroundings.
+I use the expression mystical experience to mean an apparent experience of some reality greater than oneself that come by transcending to some degree awareness of one's own physical and mental self and one's physical surroundings.
 This reality may be understood as God or some other spiritual being, brahman, Being, the universe, oneness, the void, or nirvana.
 I would distinguish for my purposes here between the phenomenon that is seen as the mystical experience itself and other more incidental phenomena that precede or accompany the mystical experience, such as visions of disks of light, the feeling of levitation, or bliss.

-I believe that the phenomena reported in mystical accounts, whether essential to the mystical experience or incidental to it, can often be understood in terms of dreaming, particularly lucid dreaming, in which the dreamer knows he or she is dreaming.
-Let me be clear that I accept neither ordinary dreaming nor lucid dreaming to be mystical experience.
-But there is an observable continuum from ordinary dreaming to phenomena of mysticism.
-Just as lucid dreaming may develop out of ordinary dreaming, phenomena associated with mystical experience may develop out of lucid dreaming, particularly such phenomena as visions of darkness or light, the elimination of objects of consciousness, or apparent experience of God.
+I believe that the phenomena reported in mystical accounts, whether essential to the mystical experience or incidental to it, can often be understood in terms of dreaming, particularly lucid dreaming, that is dreams in which the dreamer knows he or she is dreaming.
+Let me be clear that I accept neither ordinary dreaming nor lucid dreaming to Lucidity Letter June, 1986, Vol. 5, No. 1 be mystical experience.
+But there is an observable continuum from ordinary dreaming through lucid dreaming to phenomena of mysticism.
+Just as lucid dreaming may develop out of ordinary dreaming, phenomena associated with mysti-cal experience may develop out of lucid dreaming, particularly such phenomena as visions of darkness or light, the elimination of objects of consciousness, or apparent experience of God.